KremzeeqOrg/fruit-project-infra/README.md

 This refers to resources which need to be created manually for Terraform to work with a remote state in AWS S3 bucket.

 This project supports deploying to `dev` and `prod` environments hosted in 2 different AWS accounts.

-In these target accounts, create the following, with a tag for the `stack` name e.g. `fruit_project_foundations` :
+In these target accounts, maually create the following:

-- S3 bucket
+- S3 bucket: This should be uniquely named per an environment e.g. `fruit-project-foundations-<env>`
-- DynamoDB table - add a partition key e.g. `fruit_project/fruit_project_foundations` and `LockID` as the `hash_key`.
-The `hash_key` helps avoid different members interacting with the Terraform state at the same time.
+- DynamoDB table: Create a table e.g. `fruit-project-foundations` and add `LockID` as the Partition key.
+This helps avoid different users interacting with the Terraform state at the same time.

-- IAM role for GitHub Actions to assume e.g. `GitHubActions-AssumeRole`
+In the Terraform backend files at `/terraform/config-vars/backend-<env>.tfvars`, review and update the values.
+If you set the `key` as `state/terraform.tfstate`, you will see that under `LockID`, the partition key will show as `<your-bucket>/state/terraform.tfstate-md5` when the state is first created.
+In the S3 bucket, the Terraform state would be found under `state`.
+The entity tag for the state in the S3 will align with the Digest listed alongside the corresponding partition key.
+By also checking "Last modified" for the state in S3 bucket, you can confirm that the setup is correctly configured.

-Notice that these are referenced in the top level terraform main.tf file [here](./terraform/main.tf) Please see Terraform docs [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) fo more info on setting up backend configuraion.
+Please see Terraform docs [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) for more info on setting up backend configuraion.

+In the target accounts, you will also need to created an AWS IAM role which can be assumed by GitHub actions workflows.

 In relation to the IAM role, this should have a trust policy, which enables GitHub as a OIDC provider to assume the role with certain permissions.
 A policy should also be attached to the role, applying the pinciple of 'least privilige'.
 Please consult this [AWS blog](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) for further guidance.

+Following this, it is necessary to setup environment variables and secrets per a GitHub environment for your repo.

 ### Configuration for GitHub Actions